Clinical case study

-This activity has been accredited by ACRRM for 1 Core point in the ACRRM PD Program for the 2017–2019 triennium (ACRRM ID: 7553).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 19464)

 How would you manage Yvonne’s symptoms?
 Can a stepwise approach assist?
 How can you encourage Yvonne to get the best out of her inhaled medicines?
 What other interventions could you recommend to support Yvonne?

 Complete this online case study and receive instant feedback on your responses, compare your approach with your peers and read expert commentary provided by Professor of General Practice, and member of the COPD Guidelines Committee, Nick Zwar.

 By completing this case study you will be able to:

 - tailor a patient’s medicines to the level and progression of COPD symptoms, using stepwise management based on COPD-X guidelines

 - describe the place of inhaled corticosteroids in therapy and outline the risks associated with their use in COPD